Life Sciences Week 2018: Convergence and Connectivity

 Human Engineering Research Lab Tour – An Exploration of Assistive Technology Research

-Description: Tour HERL’s extensive lab space which includes a clinical laboratory, a robotics laboratory, and a prototyping and testing facility.
+Description: Hear from Founding Director and VA Senior Research Career Scientist, Dr. Rory Cooper, and tour HERL’s extensive lab space which includes a clinical laboratory, a robotics laboratory, and a prototyping and testing facility.
 HERL is at the forefront of assistive technology research seeking solutions to mobility problems for veterans and all people with disabilities using state-of-the-art laboratories and research instruments.
 HERL’s research encompasses a wide spectrum of the most up-to-date technology, from virtual reality experiments to electronics work with robotics to 3D computer modeling, printing, and machining.

 Location: Bakery Square, 6425 Penn Avenue, Suite 400, Pittsburgh, PA 15206-402